hifi-finance/hifi/README.md

 ## Developers

-Our contracts are written in Solidity and our tests in TypeScript.

-If you want to contribute, familiarity with Hardhat, Ethers, Waffle and TypeScript is requisite.
+The contracts are written in Solidity and the tests in TypeScript.
+If you want to contribute, familiarity with Hardhat, Ethers and Waffle is requisite.

 ### Pre Requisites